cacasares/cse15l-lab-reports/Casares-A16789578-Lab-Report-2.md

 ---

 ## 3. Something New I Learned
 Before lab 2, I did not know how to build and run a server on my local computer.
 It was interesting to modify a code that takes in a url input and see how the statements returned can change based on the user input.
 It was insiightful to see how we can create a code that changes ouput by changing the path and query, such as we did with `/increment` in lab and `add-message?s=<string>` during this lab report.
+Before then, I never have used my code on an online server, so it was fun doing so!